The stormwater system helps to manage rain and runoff in our city.

 Are you interested in managing rainwater more sustainably and saving some money?
 Rainwater Rewards have been designed to encourage property owners to consider managing rainwater when undertaking other improvements to their properties.
 Learn more about the Rainwater Rewards program.

-About the New Stormwater Utility Bill
+About your Stormwater Utility Bill

 What is Stormwater?

 Stormwater is rain that lands on hard surfaces and then flows into drains and pipes.